levoai/demo-apps/crAPI/docs/user-asset-info.md

 ### User's Vehicle UUID

-Below are UUIDs of vechicles that belong to users:
+Below are UUIDs of vehicles that belong to users:

 | UserID                 | Vehicle UUID                         | VIN               |
 | ---------------------- | ------------------------------------ | ----------------- |